Hoarding behavior: 4 EMS response principles

 When I am responding to the home of a hoarder, these principles have served me well:

-What have you learned about hoarding in your experiences?
+What have you learned about hoarding in your experiences and encounters?
 How has your agency safely assessed and treated patients with hoarding behavior?
 Tell us in the comments.